gpdm/tinycore-targetdisplaymode/README.md

 There may be cases, where this does not work and a 32bit EFI loader is needed.
 This can also be found on the same location, however I can make no guarantee that it actually works, as I had never tested this.

+## FAQ

+### I have screen flickering or a blank screen

+Check the display cable connection between your two machines.
+Check the cable is properly and firmly inserted.

+### I see nothing but a blank screen

+See previous answer.
+Maybe try turning Target Display Mode off and on again, using either the keyboard shortcuts as described above, or via the various helper scripts `tdm_off`, `tdm_on` or `tdm_toggle`.

+### Does this work on all Macs?

+In theory, yes, it should.
+At least on all modell series between ~2009 and ~mid 2014, which supported TDM.

+Check out the [Apple Knowledge Base](https://support.apple.com/en-us/HT204592) on this topic.

+### Why should I use this approach?
+MacOS does it already!

+Sure.
+Is I mentioned, I went into this topic simply my hard drive died, and I though about just booting off USB instead.
+I simply didn't want to install a fullblown OS, for getting this rather simple job done.

 ## Attributions